srz2/obsidian-jira-linker/README.md

 # Jira Linker

-This is a [Obsidian](https://obsidian.md) plugin enables the ability to quickly add either:
+This is an [Obsidian](https://obsidian.md) plugin enables the ability to quickly add:
  - A web based url for a Jira issue
  - A local based uri for a local folder for an issue